cameronbunce/ClusterConfig/Benchmarking.md

 Hello, World!
 ```

-I got impatient, and found a quick guide to compiling HPL without sweating the optimizations, so lets get a baseline.
+I got impatient, and found a quick guide to compiling HPL without sweating the optimizations, so lets get a baseline. ( I have not yet returned to this plan )

 # Or follow some guide for this architecture and tune our way up